The skewness of the distance-redshift relation in $\Lambda$CDM: Comparison with numerical simulations

 First of all, bullet point 1 states that only regions in the simulated Universe where the overdensity is high enough to have created Halos are spanned by the ray-traced distance-redshift distribution.
 This motivates well the adoption of a number-count weighted prescriptions for the averages in Eq.~\eqref{eq:linear_number_count} since this naturally weights more regions where structures are more likely to have been created.

-Moving forward with the discussion, bullet point 2 tells that no coarse-graining procedure has been introduced in \cite{Adamek:2018rru}.
+Moving forward with the discussion, bullet point 2 tells that no smoothing-scale procedure has been introduced in \cite{Adamek:2018rru}, beyond the grid space of the numerical simulation.
 Moreover, this implies that the expected results can probe scales up to the deeply non-linear regime and this is somehow problematic for the analytic investigations, since the validity of our perturbative scheme is at least questionable on those scales.
 However, this point could be easily overcame, since a smoothing scale procedure could be applied as well to the simulated Universe.

 Finally, for what concerns bullet point 3, the bin width adopted in \cite{Adamek:2018rru} is quite large when compared to our infinitesimal bin formalism and this can introduce spurious contamination to the extrapolated skewness in two regards: first, by introducing background effects which are not at all related to the LSS and, secondly, by introducing a plethora of other relativistic effects, such as the contamination due to cross correlations with density fluctuations and redshift-space-distortion in Eq.~\eqref{eq:linear_number_count}, which could complicate the actual analysis.
 This point can be treated either by slicing the redshift space with more narrow bins or by developing our analytic formalism to the finite bin case.
 We plan to achieve the latter task in a forthcoming work.